 For years, in professional and public circles, debate has been ongoing regarding the relationship between schizophrenia and marijuana.
-Given the widespread legalization of marijuana in the United States and the increased acceptance of the drug as a result, the question of whether weed can cause schizophrenia has again come to the forefront.
+Given the widespread legalization of marijuana in the United States and the increased acceptance of the drug as a result, the question of whether there is a connection between schizophrenia and weed has again come to the forefront.

 In addition, this issue is garnering attention due to the high number of teenagers who use weed.
 According to the Monitoring the Future Study of 2018, almost 40 percent of 12th graders smoke marijuana.
 In fact, the survey found that teens are more likely to smoke weed than cigarettes.
 Furthermore, teens and young adults are also eating marijuana edibles, which are easier to get than ever before due to legalization.